Get the skinny on using specific software to export video for uploading to Wistia.

 If prompted to enter a title, enter one without the full file extension (this will be added automatically).

 Camtasia comes with preset production options to make export easier, but sometimes these settings aren’t always ideal.
 Have no fear!
-Trevor’s here to help. 📼
+We’re here to help.

-Give your video a name and destination and click Save.
-The video will be rendered as an MP4 file which you can then easily upload to Wistia.
+Export that file and the video will be rendered as an MP4 file which you can then easily upload to Wistia.
 Woo!

-To export a perfect MP4 for Wistia from Camtasia, you’ll want to first head to Share and then Advanced Export.
+To export a perfect MP4 for Wistia from Camtasia, you’ll want to first head to Export and then Local File.
 Confirm that the File Format is set to Export to MP4 and then click Options.

-Set your dimensions to 1920x1080 and make sure that the aspect ratio is preserved (Preserve Aspect Ratio).
+Set your desired dimensions making sure that they are a 16:9 aspect ratio.
+You’ll also want to make sure that the aspect ratio is preserved by checking Preserve Aspect Ratio.

 Change the Data Rate to custom, and bump up to 15,000 kbps.
 Click okay and choose a destination.